mgunyho/PdArray/README.md

 monophonic.

-Right-clicking on the module will open up some additional options, like initializing the array, loading an audio file and setting the interpolation mode.
+Right-clicking on the module will open up some additional options, like initializing or sorting the array, loading an audio file and setting the interpolation mode.

 ### Drawing sequences or envelopes